 This locates the program into flash, and sets CONFIG_CC3220SF_DEBUG=y, which prepends a debug header enabling the flash to persist over subsequent reboots, bypassing the bootloader flash signature verification.

-See Section of the 21.10 of the CC3220 TRM for details on the secure flash boot process.
+See Section 21.10 “Debugging Flash User Application Using JTAG” of the CC3220 TRM for details on the secure flash boot process.

-Once the above prerequisites are met, use the UniFlash command line tool to flash the Zephyr image:
+Once the above prerequisites are met, applications for the

-To see program output from UART0, one can execute in a separate terminal window:
+To see program output from UART0, connect a separate terminal window:

 % screen /dev/ttyACM0 115200 8N1